Pixelators4014/4014-docs/docs/design/parts_to_use.md

 1. [West Coast Products](https://wcproducts.com) - good for belts, chains, sprocket n stuff
 2. [Andymark](https://www.andymark.com) - cool place for intake wheels, sprockets? idk
 3. [RevRobotics](https://www.revrobotics.com/ion-system/) - robotics site idk ive never used it but i heard its useful
 4. [McMasterCarr](https://www.mcmaster.com) - godly site for screws, nuts, pins, etc. model all the bolts and nuts if you are chadly enough.
+Very useful, it has insert function in Fusion, which is in the top right dropdown.
+Beware of the McMasterTax though.

 ## Closing Thoughts